RetroMotion: Retrocausal Motion Forecasting Models are Instructable: Method

-We model the positional uncertainty per trajectory point as density of an exponential power distribution\footnote{Also known as symmetric generalized normal distributions.}.
-Platikurtic densities (i.e., with flatter peaks) and densities with wide tails result in large uncertainties close to forecasted positions, which is undesirable in subsequent planning.
-Therefore, we limit the shape parameter of exponential power distributions to the range of 1.0 to 2.0.
-We approximate this as a mixture distribution of a bivariate normal and a bivariate Laplace distribution, with the mixture density
+Platykurtic densities (i.e., with flat peaks) fail to concentrate probability mass near the predicted position, while heavy-tailed densities assign excessive probability to distant outcomes.
+Both are undesirable in subsequent motion planning (see \cite{tacs2023decision, geisslinger2023ethical}).
+Thus, we limit the shape parameter $\beta$ to the range of 1.0 to 2.0.
+We approximate this as a mixture distribution of a bivariate normal ($\mathcal{N}$) and a bivariate Laplace ($\mathcal{L}$) distribution, with the following mixture density